khong1127/hatch/context/design/concepts/Friending/implementation.md/steps/file.52f916a0.md

   /**
    * Query: _getFriends
    * Returns a list of users who are friends with the given user.
-   * @requires user to exist (implicitly, as it's an ID)
+   */
-   * @effects returns an array of users who are friends with the given user */ async _getFriends(
+  async _getFriends(
     { user }: { user: User },